I can be reached at jennifer at jenniferlawler dot com.

 I’m a writer, the author or coauthor of more than thirty nonfiction books and novels.
-My most popular is the award-winning Dojo Wisdom.
+My most popular nonfiction work is the award-winning Dojo Wisdom.

 My essays have appeared in Family Circle, Minnesota Monthly, Neurology Now, and several Chicken Soup for the Soul anthologies.
 My most famous essay is “For Jessica,” about which I’ve written more below.